ryosuzuki/homepage/content/projects/realitysketch.md

 # Future Vision

 We believe there are a lot of future work and a broad design space of embedded and responsive sketching.
-In general, crafting responsive and embedded graphics in the real-world can be a continuum between two approaches: pre- defined behavior and user-defined behavior.
+In general, crafting responsive and embedded graphics in the real-world can be a continuum between two approaches: pre-defined behavior and user-defined behavior.
 For example, pre-defined behavior refers to a behavior specification given in advance.
 For example, one can think of a system that specifies all of the sketched elements to follow the law of physics, so that as long as a user draws a virtual element, it automatically falls and bounces on the ground.
-In this case, the behavior of sketched elements is pre- defined, based on the physics simulation, and the user can only control the shape of the sketches.
+In this case, the behavior of sketched elements is pre-defined, based on the physics simulation, and the user can only control the shape of the sketches.
 Similarly, one can imagine a sketched character that starts walking around or interacting with the physical environment.
 In this case, the behavior of the sketched character should also be defined in advance (by programming or design tools), as it is hard to specify such complex behaviors in real-time.
 These practices are often utilized in the screen-based sketching interfaces.
 For example, PhysInk uses a physics engine and ChalkTalk leverages pre-programmed behavior to animate the sketched elements in real-time.

 <div class="figures ui one column grid">